RBL GRL | Revolution Doesn’t Ask Permission presents the work of 19 artists who challenge limitations, assumptions and the status quo.

 Thomas Center Gallery | February 7 – June 27, 2020

-Carrie Ann Baade, Desserae Bassil, Jillian Marie Browning, Angela DeCarlis, Lorelei Esser, Karen Glaser, Valerie Goodwin, Lisa Iglesias, Kylee Jo, GV Kelley, Ellen Knudson, Ye Ma, Emily Martin, Nico Mazza, Julia Morrisroe, Sandra Ramos, Marina Sachs, Ashley Taylor, and Madeleine Wagner.
+Carrie Ann Baade, Dessarae Bassil, Jillian Marie Browning, Angela DeCarlis, Lorelei Esser, Karen Glaser, Valerie Goodwin, Lisa Iglesias, Kylee Jo, GV Kelley, Ellen Knudson, Ye Ma, Emily Martin, Nico Mazza, Julia Morrisroe, Sandra Ramos, Marina Sachs, Ashley Taylor, and Madeleine Wagner.
+Curated by Anne E. Gilroy.

 The exhibition honors the 72-year battle for women’s right to vote and the 100th anniversary of the ratification of the 19th Amendment granting it.